jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 #################################################################################

-I add a test to see if I can use a tuple_ as a key
+I add a test to see if I can use a tuple_ as a key in a dictionary_

 .. code-block:: python